What Are Fuel Pressure Regulators?

-What is a fuel pressure regulator?
-A fuel pressure regulator (FPR) is a device which controls the pressure of fuel supplied to the fuel injectors on an engine.
+A fuel pressure regulator (FPR) is a device that controls the pressure of fuel supplied to the fuel injectors on an engine.

 All injectors need a pressure difference between the inlet and the outlet of the injector to spray fuel into the combustion chamber.
 This is called the base pressure.
 The base pressure is adjusted on all Turbosmart FPR’s via the adjustment screw to suit the injectors and fuel pump system you are using.

 The adjustment screw pushes down on a spring which applies a force onto the valve.
 When the pressure inside the bottom chamber of the FPR exerts a high enough force on the valve.
 It overcomes the spring force and lift’s the valve off its seat.
 This allows fuel to flow through the outlet port effectively controlling the fuel pressure in the fuel rail.